Preparing your CV

 Potential employers will be particularly interested in any activities where you have shown leadership or taken personal responsibility for key projects.

-Your fit within the culture of any new business is critical, so you need to try and portray your values as a professional person too.
+Your fit within the culture of any new business is critical, so you need to present your true value set.

-There is no need to put references on your CV; by using the line 'References available on request' you can save space for other sections of your CV.
+There is no need to put references on your CV.

-- Always type your application and use one clear font for your CV.
-Use the bold style for headings and the regular style for the text of the CV.
-Use larger font styles sparingly.
+- Always type your application and use one clear font for your CV

-- Take care over the grammar and spelling.
-Get someone to proof read your CV if you're unsure.
+- Take care over the grammar and spelling

-- It is useful to present your career responsibilities and achievements using bullet points.
-This makes it stand out and is more easily read.
+- It is useful to present your career responsibilities and achievements using stand out bullet points

-- Be prepared to adapt your material for each application.
-You need to outline the similarities between yourself and the role you are applying for.
+- Be prepared to adapt your material for each application

-- Don't assume that everyone will know what your previous employers do, so give a brief one sentence explanation with figure work (eg. "Manufacturer of chilled sauces for Tesco and M&S with a £45m turnover and 200 people") under each period of employment if possible.
+- Don't assume that everyone will know what your previous employers do, so give a brief one sentence explanation with figure work (e.g. "Manufacturer of chilled sauces for Tesco and M&S with a £45m turnover and 200 people")

 Whilst we understand why employers request this - the sole purpose of saving time - our philosophy is slightly different.

-When sending a CV to Focus Management or one of our other divisions, we recommend including all your relevant experience.
+When sending a CV to Focus, we recommend including all your relevant experience.
 If this results in your CV being longer than two pages - don't worry.
 We'd rather you put your relevant experience on than leave it off as you've run out of space.

 It is usually a letter addressed to your interviewer or whoever you are sending your CV to.
 It is sent in accompaniment of your CV and will on most occasions be no longer than one side of A4.
 Some employers will specifically request a covering letter, whilst others may leave it up to you.
 You will never be viewed negatively for sending a covering letter, but may be if you don't.
 Our advice?
 Always send one.